 One of the measures, taken by cities across Europe is to try and spread tourism over time.
 Cities are most impacted in summer, during peak season.
 But what is peak season and more importantly when is it?
 If you know when it’s peak season, you can avoid crowds by traveling in other months.

 Peak season means that tourist destinations experience the largest influx of tourists of the year.
 As the majority of Europe has hot summers and rainy, cold winters, tourism in Europe is seasonal.
 Even in the cities that have milder climates, seasonal vacationing is the trend.
 Hardly any destination on the continent gets a consistent flow of tourists.
+We track these flows and use them for our daily crowd predictions.

 Peak season means that tourist destinations get overrun.
 The quality of the tourist experience during peak season is much lower than normal.
 Great weather in Venice will be offset by the tens of thousands of tourists strolling through the city’s tiny streets.